alliedcode/passkeys-rails/README.md

 Possible **failure codes** (using the `ErrorResponse` structure) are:

-- webauthn_error - something is wrong with the credential
+- `webauthn_error` - something is wrong with the credential
-- error - something else went wrong during credentail validation - see the `message` in the `ErrorResponse`
+- `error` - something else went wrong during credentail validation - see the `message` in the `ErrorResponse`
-- passkey_error - unable to persiste the passkey
+- `passkey_error` - unable to persist the passkey
-- invalid_authenticatable_class - the supplied authenticatable class can't be created/found (check spelling & capitalization)
+- `invalid_authenticatable_class` - the supplied authenticatable class can't be created/found (check spelling & capitalization)
-- invalid_class_whitelist - the whitelist in the passkeys_rails.rb configuration is invalid - be sure it's nil or an array
+- `invalid_class_whitelist` - the whitelist in the passkeys_rails.rb configuration is invalid - be sure it's nil or an array
-- invalid_authenticatable_class - the supplied authenticatable class is not allowed - maybe it's not in the whitelist
+- `invalid_authenticatable_class` - the supplied authenticatable class is not allowed - maybe it's not in the whitelist
-- record_invalid - the object of the supplied authenticatable class cannot be saved due to validation errors
+- `record_invalid` - the object of the supplied authenticatable class cannot be saved due to validation errors
-- agent_not_found - the agent referenced in the credential cannot be found in the database
+- `agent_not_found` - the agent referenced in the credential cannot be found in the database

-#### POST /passkeys/authenticate
+### POST /passkeys/authenticate

 After calling the `challenge` endpoint without a `username`, and handling its response, finish authenticating by calling this endpoint.